thottiamrp/modernweb-2019dec9/Labs/ch11-CSS_jQuerySelectors/README.md

 1. Add a `<style></style>` section in the head.
 Add a class called `highlight` which applies a yellow background.

-1. Add a button before your list items with and id of `toggleli` and the text  `Toggle Evens`.
+1. Add a button before your list items with and id of `toggleli` and the text  `Toggle Events`.

 1. Use jQuery to add a click event for this button.
 In the callback function toggle the highlight class for even li's.